-VI.
+VII.
 Appeal to Office for Academic Affairs

-The Provost may identify a designee to act on their behalf.
-In all cases, a designee must satisfy the qualifications and act with the authority of the Provost.
-Appeals to the Office for Academic Affairs may only be based on substantive grounds such as procedural errors, new evidence, or inconsistencies in penalties assigned.
-When an appeal is received by the Office for Academic Affairs, the Provost will review the appeal to ensure that these limited substantive grounds have been articulated.
-If the appeal meets the criteria or is unclear, the Provost may schedule a conference(s) with the student and other concerned parties to discuss the reasons for the appeal.
+When an appeal is received by the Office for Academic Affairs, an official from that office will schedule a conference(s) with the student and other concerned parties to discuss the reasons for the appeal.
 If these meetings result in an agreeable solution to the matter, the appeal process will end.

-If no such solution is reached, the Provost will make the decision on whether the appeal should be heard or denied.
-The appeal will not be granted unless there are substantive grounds, such as those noted above, to support the appeal.
+If no such solution is reached, the official from the Office for Academic Affairs will recommend to the Provost, giving reasons for the recommendation, whether the appeal should be heard or denied.
+The appeal will not be granted unless there are substantive grounds to support the appeal, such as procedural errors, new evidence that was not previously available, or inconsistencies in the penalties assigned.
 If the Provost denies the appeal, the appeal process will end.
-If the appeal is to be heard, the Provost will convene a panel to resolve the issues that remain.
+If the appeal is to be heard, the official from the Office for Academic Affairs will convene a panel to resolve the issues that remain.